rydmike/flex_color_scheme/README.md

 **FlexColorScheme** does not actually use the `ThemeData.from` factory with a passed in `ColorScheme` to make its theme.
 It uses the `ThemeData` factory directly with some custom theming.
 It does of course define a `ColorScheme` that is uses for the `ThemeData`.
-It includes color calculations for the primary color brand blended surfaces, and for the lazy schemes that does not specify all colors in a color scheme.
+It uses color calculations for the primary color brand blended surfaces, and for the lazy schemes that does not specify all colors in a color scheme.

 ### Theme Customizations and Corrections